verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 draft: false
 ---

-There are some known issues that can occur with `MySQL`.
-The `verrazzano-platform-operator` does detect and attempt to repair all of these issues.
-The operator will initiate the repair steps within a few minutes of the issue first occurring.
+There are known issues that can occur with `MySQL`.
+The `verrazzano-platform-operator` automatically detects each of the issues described below and performs the actions to repair them.
+The `verrazzano-platform-operator` will initiate a repair within a few minutes of an issue being detected.

+The following sections are provided in the event that a manual repair of an issue is required.

 ### MySQL pod stuck `Terminating`
 A `MySQL` pod may get stuck in a terminating state.
-One possible cause is when upgrading the nodes of the Kubernetes cluster.
+One possible cause is while upgrading the nodes of a Kubernetes cluster.

 This is an example of what this condition looks like.
+All the pod containers are terminated, but the pod never finishes terminating.
 ```
 $ kubectl get pods -n keycloak -l component=mysqld
 NAME      READY   STATUS        RESTARTS   AGE